Obedience and Leadership Training

 Dogs need Leadership for one primary purpose….who takes charge in a crisis?

 A leader is simply someone who says "do this" and the follower does it.This is the end result of all training.
 Not just getting a dog to "sit" but getting a dog to look at you when you say its name wondering what you need him to do.
 Especially, in a crisis.

 If you aren't a convincing leader the dog will assume the job.
-He isn't being "stubborn" or a "bad dog" he simply doesn't trust your leadership.
+He isn't being "stubborn" or a "bad dog" he simply doesn't trust or believe in your leadership.

 How I saved my dogs life with effective leadership.